DanielISAP/ICS_/README.md

 File 2: ERC721

-File 3: Contract that rewards users for staking their token.
+File 3: How users get rewarded for staking their token.